maxspahn/gym_envs_urdf/docs/source/introduction.rst

 ===============================

 Control robot actuators with keyboard keys.
 This is done by:

-- setting up a parent en child process with a pipe connection inbetween
+- Setting up a parent en child process with a pipe connection inbetween
-- setup and start main process with parent\_connection as arguement
+- Setup and start main process with parent\_connection as arguement
-- setup Responder object with child\_connection as arguement
+- Setup Responder object with child\_connection as arguement
-- start Responder with parent process as arguement
+- Start Responder with parent process as arguement

-In the main loop an request for action should be made followed by wainting for a response as such:
+In the main loop an request for action should be made followed by waiting for a response as such:

 .. code:: python